mustardbucket1234/mustard-game-switcher/readme.md

 - Left/Right: Navigate recent games

 # How To Build

-Make sure your PC is running X86 linux (or wsl like I am).
+Make sure your PC is running X86 Linux (or wsl like I am).
 Extract the RG35xx+ Batocera toolchain to /opt/rg35xx, then run `./buildArm7.sh`
 Download Link: https://github.com/rg35xx-cfw/rg35xx-cfw.github.io/releases/tag/rg35xx_plus_h_sdk_20240207

 You can also test the app on your PC by running `./buildX86.sh`, just make sure you have SDL2 and all other packages installed.